biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * González-Orozco, C.E., Sánchez Galán, A.A., Ramos P.E. and Yockteng, R (2020) Exploring the diversity and distribution of crop wild relatives of cacao (Theobroma cacao L.) in Colombia.
+[Genetic Resources and Crop Evolution](https://doi.org/10.1007/s10722-020-00960-1).

   * Moles, A.T., Laffan, S.W., Keighery, M., Tindall, M.L. and Chen, S. (in press) A hairy situation: Plant species in warm, sunny places are more likely to have pubescent leaves.
 [Journal of Biogeography](https://doi.org/10.1111/jbi.13870).

   * Mishler, B.D., Guralnick, R., Soltis, P.S., Smith, S.A., Soltis, D.E., Barve, N., Allen, J.M. and Laffan, S.W. (in press) Spatial Phylogenetics of the North American Flora.
 [Journal of Systematics and Evolution](https://doi.org/10.1111/jse.12590).